Mesembryanthemum tortuosum: Chemistry

 It contains several alkaloids, with mesembrine being the most active and prominent.
 Although unfermented preparations contain more alkaloids, traditional fermentation enhances psychoactivity by transforming mesembrine into delta-7 mesembrenone, reducing mesembrine content and harmful oxalates.
 Fermented extracts exhibit greater bioavailability and efficacy, particularly through mucosal absorption, and show synergistic effects among alkaloids in inhibiting CB1 receptors and acetylcholinesterase—activities stronger than those of mesembrine alone.
 Seasonal and geographic variations affect alkaloid levels.
-The psychoactive compounds, including mesembrone, mesembrenol, and turtuosamine, were patented in 1997.
+The psychoactive compounds, including mesembrone, mesembrenol, and tortuosamine, were patented in 1997.

 Pharmacology

 Hans Zwicky (1914) was the first to report the presence of alkaloids in Sceletium tortuosum, identifying mesembrine and mesembrenine, though their chemical structures were later corrected.
 Subsequent research confirmed the structure of mesembrine and noted additional unidentified alkaloids.
 Studies of fermentation processes revealed that mesembrine transforms into mesembrenone when exposed to sunlight and aqueous conditions, while remaining stable in methanol or darkness.

 To date, more than 25 alkaloids from four main structural classes—mesembrine, Sceletium A4, joubertiamine, and tortuosamine—have been identified in Sceletium species, with mesembrine-types predominating.
 Recent advances include the structural characterization of new alkaloids such as channaine and sceletorines A and B, with evidence indicating sceletorine B may be a biosynthetic precursor to channaine.
 These discoveries deepen understanding of the chemical diversity and transformation of alkaloids in Sceletium tortuosum, which are key to its pharmacological properties.

 M. tortuosum contains about 1–1.5% total alkaloids.
 A standardised ethanolic extract of dried M. tortuosum had an IC_{50} for SERT of 4.3 μg/ml and for PDE4 inhibition of 8.5 μg/ml.

-Kanna inhibits serotonin reuptake by downregulating the serotonin transporter (SERT) and also promote monoamine release by upregulating VMAT-2.
-It shows mild inhibition of acetylcholinesterase and monoamine oxidase-A. The primary mechanism of kanna's mood effects appears to be monoamine release, with serotonin reuptake inhibition as a secondary action.
+Kanna inhibits serotonin reuptake by downregulating the serotonin transporter (SERT) and also promote monoamine release by upregulating vesicular monoamine transporter-2 (VMAT2).
+It shows mild inhibition of acetylcholinesterase (AChE) and monoamine oxidase-A (MAO-A).
+The primary mechanism of kanna's mood effects appears to be monoamine release, with serotonin reuptake inhibition as a secondary action.

-It exhibits multiple pharmacological activities, including phosphodiesterase-4 (PDE4) inhibitor, acetylcholinesterase inhibitor, CB1 receptor blocker, and CYP17A1 inhibitor.
+It exhibits multiple pharmacological activities, including as a phosphodiesterase-4 inhibitor (PDE4), acetylcholinesterase inhibitor (AChE), CB1 receptor blocker, and CYP17A1 inhibitor.